sporto/elm-tutorial/signals/introduction.md

 In Elm, __signals__ are one of the basic building blocks for creating applications.
 You can think of as a signal as a stream of values that change over time.

-Signals in Elm can merged, transformed, filtered as you see fit.
+Signals can be merged, transformed and filtered as you see fit.

 ![Signal](signal.png)